Human Resource Management

 The JT Group human resources management philosophy

-We believe that highly skilled and talented people form the foundation of a company’s success and contribute to real sustainable growth.
+We believe that highly motivated employees with diverse skills and talent form the foundation of the JT Group’s success and contribute to our sustainable growth.
 In light of this, the JT Group proactively takes steps to secure long-term engagement and employee satisfaction.

 Our employees are assets to the Company, and their skills and spirit are the driving force behind everything we achieve.
 We are pleased to be an employer of choice, and our positive workplace culture and environment help us to attract, retain, and develop talented individuals.
 We are also taking further steps to create a diverse and inclusive culture.